 5 Supply Chain Concerns to Watch in Late 2024

-For months now, Sam Balles has kept a close eye on growing geopolitical tensions, particularly the Russia-Ukraine war.
+For months now, Sam Ballas has kept a close eye on growing geopolitical tensions, particularly the Russia-Ukraine war.
 Even though he’s a business leader who resides more than 5,000 miles away in America, Balles knows such conflicts can – and often do – have a far-reaching impact.

 Several global supply chain issues warrant close attention in the second half of 2024.

-Geopolitical Instability: Prolonged tensions in the Middle East – especially the Israel-Palestine conflict – could lead to more oil volatility, Balles said.
+Geopolitical Instability: Prolonged tensions in the Middle East – especially the Israel-Palestine conflict – could lead to more oil volatility, Ballas said.
 Elevated oil prices not only affect transportation costs but also contribute to higher inflation, impacting both businesses and consumers.

 Consumer Behavior: Continued inflation has tempered consumer spending of late.
 And, as consumers tighten their budgets, retail and foodservice strategies will need to adapt, potentially leading to changes in inventory management and overall market dynamics.

-Transportation and Logistics.
-Conflicts, particularly in key shipping regions like the Red Sea, have caused significant delays and rerouting of shipments this year.
+Transportation and Logistics: Conflicts, particularly in key shipping regions like the Red Sea, have caused significant delays and rerouting of shipments this year.

 “Inflated costs of transport and consequential production disruptions (due to shipping delays and supply shortages) prompted by the Red Sea shipping crisis (or the) Middle East crisis will continue to pose challenges for the industry this year,” Jena Santoro, senior manager of intelligence solutions at Everstream Analytics, recently told FI.